AdguardTeam/LegalDocs/adguard.com/privacy.html.md

 ### Age limitations

 To the extent not prohibited by applicable law, we do not allow the use of our services, products, and Website by persons under the age of 16.
-If you learn that someone under the age of 16 has unlawfully provided us with Personal Data, please contact us at [privacy@adguard.com](mailto:privacy@adguard.com).
-We will take steps to delete that information.
+If you learn that someone under the age of 16 has unlawfully provided us with Personal Data, For details, please see the Privacy Policy of AdGuard Websites: [adguard.com/website-privacy.html](https://adguard.com/website-privacy.html).

 ## How we use cookies